 This color I would consider the biggest under sung hero for watercolor.
 When mixed with opera rose it create earthy orange tones – but when mixed with winsor blue it creates stunning greens like you wouldn’t believe.
 It’s one of those colors that in itself – may not be that enticing – but when mixed with other colors you might be surprised what you find 🙂

-This one is my most expensive pint color and my favorite.
 I’ve always been a sucker for turquoise and this color doesn’t disappoint!
 The reason I love it over other brands is it’s fine ground pigment – which appears less grainy compared to other brands I’ve tried.
 It’s also also to mix with yellows, blues, and even opera pink. 🙂 Yep, opera pink works well with this color creating vivid purples.

 My favorite blue thus far!
 And believe me I’ve owned and wasted ALOT of money on watercolor blues.
 But this one has stood the test of time.
 This is the color mixed with Winsor’s Payne’s Gray and Schmincke’s Phthalo Sapphire Blue in the Mountain fox painting. 🙂